mariusc/mariusc.github.io/source/articles/2016-07-31-being-more-efficient-in-xcode.html.markdown

 **Using the Assistant Editor**

-Xcode has this thing called the Assistant Editor, which splits the editing area vertically into two and shows a file in the right side.
+Xcode has this thing called the Assistant Editor, which splits the editing area vertically into two and shows a file on the right side.
 This is one of the most known features, even for beginners, because you use this to drag outlets and actions from Interface Builder.
 The special key that triggers the assistant editor is **⌥**. **⌥ - click** on a file and it will open in the assistant editor.
-Even if you don't have the assistant editor open (the 2 columnd editing area), it will switch to that and open the file you right clicked in the right side.
+Even if you don't have the assistant editor open (the 2 column editing area), it will switch to that and open the file you right-clicked on the right side.

 ![Open in assistant editor](../img/blogposts/inline/XcodeShortcuts/altClick.gif)